-The EU Centre is a global leader in comparative regional policy research.
-The Centre has undertaken research on EU Regional Policy and its implications for Australia and Asian nations for the past 6 years.
+The EU Centre of Excellence is a global leader in comparative regional policy research.
+The Centre has undertaken research on EU Regional Policy and its implications for Australia and Asian nations for the past 9 years.
 It has a strong network has been developed with researchers in Australia, Europe and Asia, and with EU and Australian policy makers.

 The EU Centre’s Regional Policy and Smart Specialisation research program asks what Australia and other countries in the Asia Pacific region can learn from the European experience, particularly the ‘Smart Specialisation Strategy’ (S3) methodology pioneered in the EU.
 It promotes a place-based approach to regional policy and development, and links directly to the Centre’s other research programs on, for example, the Sustainable Development Goals—seeking to understand how a place-based approach pioneered in the EU might enhance possibilities for reaching SDG targets worldwide.

-Through our research on the EU and the SDGs, the EU Centre seeks to formalise relationships amongst researchers, policy think tanks and Non-Government Organisations who share a primary interest in enhancing the effective contribution of the EU to the implementation of the Goals.
+Through our research on the European Union (EU) and the Sustainable Development Goals (SDGs), the EU Centre of Excellence seeks to formalise relationships amongst researchers, policy think tanks and Non-Government Organisations who share a primary interest in enhancing the effective contribution of the EU to the implementation of the SDGs.
 By strengthening collaboration amongst researchers and policy makers, this research will promote a more effective evidence-base for EU institutions to engage with nations in the region to implement the SDGs.
-Core questions are: how can European Union integration be more effective in supporting the implementation of the SDGs in Asia and the Pacific than would be possible for individual Member States?
+Core questions are: how can EU integration be more effective in supporting the implementation of the SDGs in Asia and the Pacific than would be possible for individual Member States?
 How can this role be developed further?

-The EU Centre engages civil society in debate about these issues, promoting informed public understanding in a context of growing political uncertainty.
-Our Innovation and Trade research program seeks to promote improved public understanding of the relationship between innovation and competitiveness and a more open global trading environment, and how this improves prosperity for the EU and its global partners.
-It aims to increase the accessibility of information about the emerging characteristics of regional, national and global economies, and the opportunities which can follow from more open global trade, for both stakeholders and citizens.
+The EU Centre of Excellence engages civil society in debate about issues of innovation, global trade, and free trade agreements by promoting informed public understanding in a context of growing political uncertainty.
+Our trade and innovation research program seeks to promote improved public understanding of the relationship between innovation and competitiveness and a more open global trading environment, and how this improves prosperity for the EU and its global partners.
+It aims to increase the accessibility of information about the emerging characteristics of regional, national, and global economies, and the opportunities which can follow from more open global trade, for both stakeholders and citizens.

-The EU Centre’s research program in European and Global Futures asks major questions about the future of the EU in the World, with a particular focus on opportunities and challenges for the EU-Australia relationship.
+The EU Centre of Excellence at RMIT’s research program in European and ‘global futures’ asks major questions about the future of the EU in the world, with a particular focus on opportunities and challenges for the EU-Australia relationship.
 These questions include: